anujpratap12/lane-detection-app/README.md

 ## Project Structure

 lane-detection-app

-│
-├── app/
-│   └── src/main
-│       ├── java
-│       ├── res
-│       └── AndroidManifest.xml
-│
-├── gradle/
-├── .gitignore
-├── build.gradle.kts
-├── gradle.properties
-├── gradlew
-├── gradlew.bat
-└── settings.gradle.kts
+app/ – contains the main Android application code
+gradle/ – Gradle build configuration
+build.gradle.kts – project build configuration
+gradlew / gradlew.bat – Gradle wrapper files

 ---

-## Setup Instructions
+## How to Run the Project

 1. Clone the repository

 git clone https://github.com/anujpratap12/lane-detection-app.git

-2. Download the OpenCV Android SDK from the official website
+2. Download the OpenCV Android SDK from:

 https://opencv.org/releases/

-3. Extract the OpenCV SDK and place it inside the project directory.
+3. Extract the OpenCV SDK and integrate it into the Android project.

 4. Open the project in Android Studio.

-5. Sync Gradle and run the application on an Android device or emulator.
+5. Sync Gradle and run the app on an Android device or emulator.

-Note: OpenCV SDK is not included in this repository due to large file size.
+Note: The OpenCV SDK is not included in this repository because of its large size.

 ---

-## Applications
+## What I Learned

-- Autonomous driving research
-- Driver assistance systems
+- Using OpenCV for image processing
+- Edge detection techniques
-- Computer vision learning projects
+- Integrating computer vision with Android applications
-- Real-time image processing on mobile devices
+- Working with real-time image frames

 ---

-## Future Improvements

-- Deep learning based lane detection
-- Better detection for curved roads
-- Real-time object detection integration
-- Performance optimization for mobile devices

----

 ## Author

 Anuj Pratap Singh
-Final Year Computer Science Student
+Final Year Computer Science Student – UPES Dehradun
-UPES Dehradun

-Interested in Artificial Intelligence, Machine Learning, and Computer Vision.
+Interested in AI, Machine Learning, and Computer Vision.

 GitHub: https://github.com/anujpratap12